1. Purpose and Scope

-If you wish to access your Information, you must lodge a written request for access by contacting the Head of Corporate Services at On the Line by email on [email protected] or by post to PO Box 2335 Footscray VIC 3011.
+If you wish to access your information, you must lodge a written request for access by contacting the Privacy Officer at On the Line by email on [email protected] or by post to PO Box 2335, Footscray VIC 3011.

-Your request must contain your name and address, sufficiently identify the Information you wish to access and provide your authority if requesting Information on behalf of another person.
+Your request must contain your name and address, the contact number you used to access our services, sufficiently identify the information you wish to access and provide your authority if requesting information on behalf of another person.

 We may charge a fee to cover our reasonable costs in meeting an access request.
-You will be provided with access to your Information within 30 days of the request (unless unusual circumstances apply).
+You will be provided with access to the information within 30 days of the request (unless unusual circumstances apply).

-Complaints about alleged breaches by us of the Privacy Act or this Policy can be made by contacting the Head of Corporate Services at:
+Complaints about alleged breaches by us of a relevant Australian Federal, State or Territory Act, legislation related to Information Privacy, or this Policy can be made by contacting the Privacy Officer at: